Kepro Appoints Dr. Sherrie Artman Crittle as Chief Human Resources Officer

 "Kepro has a remarkable mission, strong leadership team, and a reputation for an outstanding, deeply skilled and committed workforce," said Dr. Crittle.
 "I am proud to join the company during this exciting phase of growth and to help strengthen our commitment to HR practices that deepen our work and company culture."

-Dr. Crittle holds a Holds a Masters in Healthcare and a Doctorate in Healthcare Administration, both from Central Michigan University.
+Dr. Crittle holds a Masters in Healthcare and a Doctorate in Healthcare Administration, both from Central Michigan University.
 She also obtained her Bachelor of Science degree in Computer Science from the University of Tennessee.

 About Kepro